Jan Owen AM

-Jonathan Barr is a the Head of the Employment and Skills Unit within the Local Employment, Skills, and Social Innovation Division of the Centre for Entrepreneurship, SMEs, Regions, and Cities (CFE) of the OECD.
+Jonathan Barr is the Head of the Employment and Skills Unit within the Local Employment, Skills, and Social Innovation Division of the Centre for Entrepreneurship, SMEs, Regions, and Cities (CFE) of the OECD.

 His work has been focused on the role of local labour market policies and skills strategies in fostering economic development.
-Jonathan coordinates the work of the OECD Forum for Local Development Practitioners, Entrepreneurs, and Social Innovators, OECD Reviews on Local Job Creation and the OECD’s Employment and Skills Strategies Intiative in Southeast Asia.
+Jonathan coordinates the work of the OECD Forum for Local Development Practitioners, Entrepreneurs, and Social Innovators, OECD Reviews on Local Job Creation and the OECD’s Employment and Skills Strategies Initiative in Southeast Asia.